haseeb5i/dotfiles/dot_config/nvim/README.md

 # Neovim Config

 ## TODOs
-[ ] - setup copilot plugin
+[ ] - neo-tree is bugging
-[x] - setup alpha and fix bug when alpha don't disappear in non-git directories [ ] - explore built-in terminal to see if it can replace toggleterm [ ] - source python venv when opening terminal, if not active [ ] - setup debugger and understand its usage
+[ ] - explore built-in terminal to see if it can replace toggleterm [ ] - source python venv when opening terminal, if not active [ ] - setup debugger and understand its usage
+[ ] - use vim.keymap.set to setup all keymaps
+[ ] - setup git workflows and related plugins
+[ ] - performance feels slow sometimes, especially on large code files